JackChen890311/Papers/Papers/Mixtral 8x7B.md

 todo: false
 scanned: true
 read: false
-summary: A MoE based LLM
+summary: A MoE based LLM.
 ---
 # Summary
 💡 Write a brief summary of this paper here